 The reference points follow the model object if it is moved.
 They are only deleted if the related model object is deleted.

-Reference points can be selected as snap points.
+Reference points can be selected as snap points in a snap switch.

 - Mark – piece mark number which matches shop drawing